• Skip to primary navigation

 Center Point of Indonesia (CPI) is a new urban area being built on reclaimed land in Makassar, South Sulawesi.
 The project is opposite the waterfront area of the city centre.

-The most distinguishing feature of the project is the Garuda-shaped land, though only birds are able to appreciate the shape.
+The most distinguishing feature of the project is the Garuda-shaped land, though only birds can appreciate the shape.

 I first found out about this project when I visited Makassar in 2015.
 There has barely been any mention of the project in the English-language news sites of Indonesia, so I have put together a fact sheet of the project.
 Read about Center Point of Indonesia first if you are unfamiliar.

 The fact sheet includes links to environmental reports regarding dredging sand, building on top of the coastal ecosystem, and other environmental issues.
-My report is covering urban planning issues.
+My report covers urban planning issues.

 Center Point of Indonesia as viewed from Losari Beach

 I returned to Makassar in 2024 to review the first section of the Trans-Sulawesi Railway.
-This trip also gave me the opportunity to review Center Point of Indonesia.
+This trip also allowed me to review Center Point of Indonesia.

 CPI is opposite Losari Beach, which is the city waterfront promenade and not an actual beach.
 This was all open sea when I last visited, so I was surprised to see a stunning new landmark mosque that has been built on the reclaimed area.
 This is Masjid Kubah 99 Asmaul Husna (99 Domes Mosque).